 These transgenic mice exhibit normal levels of activity at five months of age, but become hyperactive by nine months (Unger et al., 2006).
 Moreover, around 10 months of age they begin to develop severe motor impairments (Lee et al., 2002).
-[Note, onset is described as nine to 16 months on the Jackson Lab web page, October 2016].
 Early signs of impairment include wobbling and posturing.
 Within a few days, total locomotor activity decreases and spontaneous movements slow.
-The mice become unable to navigate the Rotarod.
 Stiffness of the tail was noted.
 Ultimately, the mice are unable to right themselves and reach end-stage disease, typically within 14–21 days of onset.
 The motor phenotype is reportedly about 90 percent penetrant, with 10 percent of mice escaping impairment at 16 to 18 months of age (The Jackson Laboratory, Stock # 006823, January 2019).
 Mice that do not develop motor abnormalities remain hyperactive as late as 19 months (Unger et al., 2006).

 Reactive gliosis is another neuropathological feature of these mice.
-Compared to age-matched non-Tg controls, symptomatic G2-3 mice exhibited higher levels of GFAP immunoreactivity in the midbrain, deep cerebellar nuclei, brainstem, and spinal cord.
+Compared with age-matched non-transgenic controls, symptomatic G2-3 mice exhibited higher levels of GFAP immunoreactivity in the midbrain, deep cerebellar nuclei, brainstem, and spinal cord.
 In contrast, GFAP immunoreactivity was comparable to controls in the cortex, hippocampus, thalamus, and caudate/putamen.

-Hemizygous G2-3 mice are viable and fertile prior to symptom onset, but female carriers do not breed well (Jackson Lab web page; October 2016).
+Hemizygous G2-3 mice are viable and fertile prior to symptom onset, but female carriers do not breed well (The Jackson Laboratory, Stock # 006823, January 2019).